dustinboston/js-globals-json/README.md

 ### `id`

 The id of the object.
 This is used to uniquely identify the object.
+Will be populated with a throwaway GUID if not provided.

 ### `kind`